-Historical capital of Provence
+Historical Capital of Provence

 Aix-en-Provence is arguably the cultural and tourism capital of Provence.
 It is a stunningly beautiful university town whose riches are based on agriculture, academia and a long association through history with royalty and nobility.
-As a result Aix possesses a wealth of superb architecture that has been carefully preserved and restored over the years.
+As a result, Aix possesses a wealth of superb architecture that has been carefully preserved and restored over the years.

 Wondering through the streets and squares of the old town is one of the great pleasures in life.
 The Cours Mirabeau offers an impressive focal point with the magnificent Rotonde fountain (1860) at one end leading into a grand boulevard of double planted plane trees providing welcome shade for cafés and restaurants on one side and for the former houses of the Aix nobility on the other.
 It’s hard not to marvel at the rich ochre of the sandstone used in the construction of the buildings, the dappled light from the plane trees and the trickling fountains bringing cool spring water to the many squares and quaint side streets that lead off the Cours Mirabeau.

 But it’s not just historic and picturesque – Aix in the 21st century is also affluent and chic, a little piece of the Paris left bank transported to the South.
-If you are shopping for gifts or souvenirs you might be just as tempted by the designer shops and famous brands for sale in the streets off the Cours Mirabeau as you are to take a home a box of calissons, the famous sweet snack from Aix, a tasty little confection made from almond sponge, melon and tangerine – great with an espresso!
+If you are shopping for gifts or souvenirs you might be just as tempted by the designer shops and famous brands for sale in the streets of the Cours Mirabeau as you are to take home a box of calissons, the famous sweet snack from Aix, a tasty little confection made from almond sponge, melon and tangerine – great with an espresso!

 Aix has been an inspiration to many great writers and painters over the years, including Guigou, Stendhal, Mistral and Zola.
 Wander the streets lined with ochre buildings under an azure sky or discover the Provencal countryside and the rugged grandeur of the Sainte-Victoire mountain and it’s hard not to see the source of their inspiration.
 Most famous of all though is undeniably Paul Cézanne (1839-1906), who was inspired by the Provencal light and surrounding country for many of his masterpieces.
 There’s a Cézanne trail through the city (marked by metal studs in the pavement – occasionally removed as tourist souvenirs!) so you can’t go far without encountering some connection with Cézanne.
 Two of the must-see attractions are Cézanne’s studio and the Bibémus quarries.

 L’atelier de Cézanne was commissioned as a bespoke building project by the man himself, is located amongst some former olive terraces just on the edge of the old city, about a 20 minute uphill walk from the centre.
 A fascinating insight into the mind and practical concerns of the painter it has been painstakingly preserved exactly as it was when he last painted there.
-It’s very popular so book ahead.

 The Bibémus Quarries